 Demonstrates knowledge of psychopathology and other behavioral health concerns and primary modalities of psychotherapeutic intervention.
 Triages clinical emergencies and implements program specific safety and consultation protocols.
 Utilizes best practices and evidenced based practice models where appropriate and adheres to model and program expectations.

-Communicates in a positive, effective manner with client, family, and all internal and external providers.
-Attends any required meetings.
+Communicates in a positive, effective manner with children, foster families, biological families, and all internal and external providers involved as required.

 Attends and is prepared for scheduled supervision.
 Seeks additional supervision or consultation as needed and follows through with supervisory directives.